mongodb/docs/source/includes/list-table-cluster-http-response.rst

      - Name of the cluster as it appears in |service|.

    * - ``numShards``
-     - integer
+     - number
-     - Specifies the number of shards for a sharded cluster.
+     - Positive integer that specifies the number of shards for a sharded cluster.

        If this is set to ``1``, the cluster is a replica set.